Ash Williams: Season 2 (2016)

-Season 3
+Season 3 (2018)

 After the Necronomicon is once again found and read, the Evil Dead makes a return to Elk Grove.
 Ash reunites with former lover Candace Barr, and learns he has a daughter, Brandy.
 Ash, Pablo, and Kelly unite against the younger Ruby who plans to kill Ash and turn his long-lost daughter against him.
 Also introduced are the Knights of Sumeria, an ancient order dedicated to defeating the evil that worship Ash and his destiny to save mankind.

 Entering through a dimensional rift, the Dark Ones take revenge on Ruby for imprisoning them millennia ago and reclaim the Necronomicon.
 With the Dark Ones now in the mortal realm, evil dead are summoned worldwide and a massive creature, Kandar the Destroyer, is unleashed.
 In Elk Grove, while military forces evacuate citizens, Ash decides to stay behind in order to finally fulfill his destiny of defeating the evil.
 After saying a heartfelt goodbye to his friends and daughter, Ash commandeers an abandoned tank and fires the Kandarian dagger into the head of Kandar, destroying the evil and saving the world.

-Awakening from a coma in the far distant, technologically advanced future, Ash is told that his friends are still alive but that the Dark Ones are on the move.
+Awakening from a coma in the far distant, technologically advanced future, Ash is told that the Dark Ones are on the move.
 The series ends with Ash saying his iconic line "Groovy" as he embarks on another quest to save the world.